-- Child talking about getting ready for a special ceremony - Family taking a long trip abroad - Child's family being from one of the 'at risk' communities for FGM (Kenya, Somalia, Sudan, Sierra Leon, Egypt, Nigeria, Eritrea as well as non-African communities including Yemeni, Afghani, Kurdistan, Indonesia and Pakistan)

-- Knowledge that the child's sibling has undergone FGM - Child talks about going abroad to be 'cut' or to prepare for marriage
+CXXXV.
+Child talking about getting ready for a special ceremony cxxxvi.
+Family taking a long trip abroad cxxxvii.
+Child's family being from one of the 'at risk' communities for FGM (Kenya, Somalia, Sudan, cxxxviii.
+Knowledge that the child's sibling has undergone FGM cxxxix.
+Child talks about going abroad to be 'cut' or to prepare for marriage